Computer-Science-Department-ChNU/git-learning/README.md

 ## Hi
 My name is Maks, I really enjoyed git, while learning it, I learned a lot for myself!
 ---
+## Aloha!
+I`m Oleksandr Helevan.
+In this course I learned some interesting and useful things about Git.
+---